Thirumayam

-Thirumayam is a place of historical importance located about 22 km from the town of Pudukkottai & 22 km from the town of Karaikudi.
+Thirumayam is a town located in Pudukkottai district of the Indian state of Tamil Nadu.
+It is a place of historical importance located about 22 km from the capital city of Pudukkottai as well as from the city of Karaikudi.
 The noted Indian independence activist Sathyamurthy was born in Thirumayam in 1887.

 Etymology

 Thirumayam is from the word Thiru-meyyam which means Place of truth in Tamil.
 The Lord Thirumal is also called by the name of Meyyar.
 Since he stayed in that village it is called by the name Thirumeyyam.
 Tiru means 'holy' or 'sacred' and is traditionally used in front of names in many parts of Tamil Nadu.

 Approach

 Thirumayam, a town panchayat and also the Taluk headquarters of the eponymous Vattam (sub-district), lies 20 km south of Pudukkottai, on the road from that town to Karaikudi.
 This is actually National Highway NH-210, which connects Tiruchirapalli and Rameshwaram.
 Thirumayam is the first main junction on this road; the Madurai road takes its diversion from Thirumayam.

 Thirumayam is well connected by road and rail.
 The nearest railhead is at Pudukkottai.
 Bus facility is available from Pudukkottai, Karaikudi, Thanjavur, Madurai and many other places.
 The nearest airport connected is at Trichy, 59 km away.
 Accommodation is also available at nearby Pudukkottai.

-Famous freedom fighters Veerapandiya Kattabomman and his brother Umathaiturai hid in a fort at Tirumayam, after their fight against the British during 17th Century.
+Famous freedom fighters Veerapandiya Kattabomman and his brother Umathaiturai hid in a fort at Tirumayam, after their fight against the British during 17th century.